mocdaniel/docker-cqpweb/README.md

     docker exec -it container_id bash

 Some useful tools for working on the command line such as *Vim* are preinstalled, of course you can install additional software.

+## Persistent data storage on physical disk
+**Requires image version 1.0.1 or higher**

+In order to save relevant data on your physical disk instead of within the docker container, add a volume declaration to your command when instantiation a container:

+    docker run -d -p 80:80 -v /home/user/cqpwebdata/:/cqpweb_files/ dbodky/cqpweb:1.0.1

+This saves all generated MySQL databases as well as all data uploaded to or registered and indexed by CQPweb to `/home/user/cqpwebdata` in subdirectories `./data, ./registry, ./temp, ./uploads and ./databases`

 ## Known issues
 * Setting up a fully working SMTP mail server within a non-dedicated docker container can be mildly annoying.
 Therefore sending emails from within the container does not work as of now.
 When creating new users, make sure to choose the option **"No, auto-verify the account"**.